nycbeardo/myeleventyblog/posts/2021/Lets-Just-Call-This-How-to-make-a-Cube.md

 <br>

-I wont go deeper into that since I know what most of you are really here for:
+I won't go deeper into that since I know what most of you are really here for:

 !["show me the code"](https://sayingimages.com/wp-content/uploads/angry-man-in-the-phone-show-me-the-money-meme.jpg)

-With that being said, I want to give you a glimpse into one of my so-called experiments I been working on.
+With that being said, I want to give you a glimpse into one of the so-called experiments I have been working on.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="eYRBMWe" data-user="nycbeardo" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/nycbeardo/pen/eYRBMWe">